bluedynamics/usbid/README.rst

 Get information about USB-devices from identifiers based on the `Linux USB information file <http://www.linux-usb.org/usb.ids>`_

-In the data folder there is a file named ``usb.ids`` containing different information about usb devices.
+In the data folder there is this file named ``usb.ids`` containing different information about usb devices.

 usage::